 The next couple of months had similar small interactions; we were acquaintances who only talked when we saw each other.
 This all changed in October, when I posted something on my Instagram story advertising my Snapchat, and he added me.

 About two weeks after he added me, I posted a selfie on Snapchat with my glasses on, which I usually don’t do.
 He responded to it, saying that I looked different.
 Confused, I asked him what he meant, and he responded saying that I looked cute with glasses on (“and without, of course”).
 We then started talking about other random things, and he brought up the fact that we didn’t talk all that much in general, so I gave him my number and we started texting.

 We would text everyday until really late at night; we never ran out of things to talk about.
 There was one night when we got really personal; I told him everything that happened between Forest and I. Rock was one of the very few people who knew the whole story, and he never judged me.
-He told me the truth about what happened between him and his ex-girlfriend and the truth behind their relationship.
+He told me the truth about what happened between him and his ex-girlfriend.

 The first time we hung out was a week after we started texting.
 I went to my church festival to hang out with Egg and Dino, who came late.
 Egg and I hung out by ourselves for a little while when I saw Rock, who kept looking over at us while talking to his friends.
 When Dino finally came, I separated from them (they were about to get back together and I didn’t want to third wheel) and hung out with Rock.